The typical UL Mark product evaluation process

 Obtain the conditions of acceptability and ratings for all components used in your product.
 Verify that all components are suitable for how you’re planning to use them.
 Your components supplier can provide all the information necessary to address these issues.
 You can also check UL’s Online Certifications Directory for details on UL Recognized Components.

-Do your own assessment of your product at your facility before submitting it to UL.
-Bringing your product into compliance before submitting it to UL makes for a more cost-effective, faster testing process.
+Do your own assessment of your product at your facility before submitting it to UL Solutions.
+Bringing your product into compliance before submitting it to UL Solutions makes for a more cost-effective, faster testing process.

 Provide complete set of product documentation.